PopaGeorgianVictor/PORTOFOLIO/README.md

  ## Access Tuple Items

- * we can access tuple items by referring to the index number, inside square brackets
+ ### We can access tuple items by referring to the index number, inside square brackets

  <picture>
  <img alt="Step By Step Toward The Goal"  src="https://i.postimg.cc/Xv8sDDFV/Screenshot-2.png">